gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *All* the doors were closed---there was no way out!

 "Quick!"
-she said to Sindy.
+she shouted to Sindy.
-"Pull a lever!"
+"Push a button!"

 "What?"

-"Pull a lever!"

-"There aren't any levers!" her sister wailed.
+"Which button?" her sister wailed.

-"Then push a button!
-Anything!"
+"Any button!"
 Maddy frantically began slapping her paws on keyboards and pushing buttons and twisting dials.
 A heartbeat later her sister joined in.